 First, remove any furniture, plants, appliances, or rugs from your deck surface.
 You wan your decking treatment to look even throughout, just in case you want to move your grill one day.
 Apply deck cleaner to both vertical and horizontal surfaces of the deck and railings.
 Allow cleaner to sit for the recommended period of time.

 After cleaner has set for the recommended time, wash down the deck.
 A pressure washer is the best tool for the job.
-Pressure washers deliver a concentrated blast of water at anywhere from 1,000 to 3,500 pounds per square inch -- so don't overdo it.
+Pressure washers deliver a concentrated blast of water at anywhere from 1,000 to 3,500 pounds per square inch—so don't overdo it.
 Warning: Focusing for too long in one spot or holding the nozzle too close to the deck can damage the wood.

 After the deck has been cleaned, it's time to perform any necessary repairs.
 Drive any protruding nails flush with the surface of the board or replace them with deck screws.
 Repair or replace boards that are badly deteriorated.
 If you're cleaning a painted deck, keep any replaced boards so you can match the paint at your local hardware store without doing any guesswork.

 Once the deck has dried thoroughly, refinish it with a tinted deck stain or clear sealer.
 Deck stains come in solid colors that hide the grain of the wood as well as transparent stains that allow the wood grain to show through.
 Choose one that best fits your style, keeping in mind that stripping a deck of its stain is a time-consuming project.
 This may not be the best project to try out a trendy decking treatment that will be gone by next season.

 A pump sprayer works well to apply stains and sealers because they are much thinner than paint.
 After spraying an area, go over it with a paintbrush while the sealer is still wet to work it into the cracks and spread the finish out evenly.
 Always follow the manufacturer's instructions when applying stain.
 Some may require going over the stain with a clean white cloth to soak up extra stain.